spreadsheetlab/XLParser/README.md

 `ExcelFormulaParser` has several useful methods that operate directly on the parse tree like `AllNodes` to traverse the whole tree or `GetFunction` to get the function name of a node that represents a function call.
 You can `Print` any node.

-`FormulaAnalyzer` contains some example functionality for analyzing the parse tree.
+`FormulaAnalyzer` provides functionality for analyzing the parse tree.
+For example, `FormulaAnalyzer.ParserReferences()` returns all references (to cells, cell ranges, named ranges, horizontal or vertical ranges) that the formula contains.

 ### Debugging